-A new variant of the BTCWare ransomware was discovered that appends the .[affiliate_email].nuclear extension to encrypted files.
-The BTCWare family of ransomware is distributed by the developers hacking into remote computers with weak passwords using Remote Desktop services.
+A new variant of the BTCWare ransomware was discovered by Michael Gillespie, that appends the .[email]-id-id.shadow extension to encrypted files.
+The BTCWare family of ransomware infections targets its victims by hacking into poorly protected remote desktop services and manually installing the ransomware.

 A new variant of the CryptoMix ransomware was discovered today that appends the .TEST extension to encrypted files and changes the contact emails used by the ransomware.
 This article will provide information what changes were made in this new version.

 Not much to report this week other than Necurs starting to push the Scarab Ransomware and a new office document infecting ransomware called qkG.
 Otherwise, it has been a week of small variants that are in various stages of development.

 A ransomware strain known as Scarab, and detected for the first time in June, is now being pushed to millions of users via Necurs, the Internet's largest email spam botnet.